-First, mount the battery to the tower at the hook on the side of the tubes.
-Connect the battery to the camera with the female-tomale USB cable extension.
+First, mount the battery to the tower (either to the top of the poles as shown or to the camera plate).
+Connect the battery to the camera with the female-to-male USB cable extension.
 The female end will connect to the USB cable found in the camera hand strap.